PSA: Shags & Mullets Are About To Be Everywhere

 At the end of the day, a “cool” haircut says more about the wearer than the cut itself.
 When you see someone with great style who also happens to have great bangs, you inevitably start thinking about a haircut.

-This fall, we’re seeing a lot of bangs, but not so much last year’s curtain bangs the TikTok teens were styling with their velcro hot rollers.
+This autumn, we’re seeing a lot of fringes, but not so much last year’s curtain bangs the TikTok teens were styling with their velcro hot rollers.
 Instead, it’s a more layered and shaggy style reminiscent of a modern mullet, as seen on Rihanna at her Savage x Fenty show and more than a handful of street-style standouts at New York Fashion Week.

 According to celebrity and fashion hairstylist Irinel de León, mullets are very much in right now.
 “Going slightly shorter around the face and longer in the back is a big trend,” León says.
 “Especially during Fashion Week, it was all about long layers with shorter pieces around the front.”
 For visual proof, León points to Miley Cyrus and creator and social-media personality Bretman Rock.